LRydin/KramersMoyal/README.md

     y[i] = y[i-1] - theta*y[i-1]*delta_t + sigma*dw[i]
 ```

 From here we have a plain example of an Ornstein–Uhlenbeck process, always drifting back to zero, due to the mean-reverting drift &theta;.
-The effect of the noise effect can be seen across the whole trajectory.
+The effect of the noise can be seen across the whole trajectory.

 <img src="/other/fig1.png" title="Ornstein–Uhlenbeck process" height="200"/>